open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 The receiver is only instantiated if it's declared as a component within a pipeline and the factory is responsible to make sure the next consumer (either a processor or exporter) in the pipeline is valid otherwise it should generate an error.

-The Collector's api provides a package with helper functions for component error handling called `go.opentelemetry.io/collector/component/componenterror`, if you open the [error.go](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.49.0/component/componenterror/errors.go) you will find the `ErrNilNextConsumer` error, which is what your receiver factory should throw in case the next consumer has an issue and is passed as nil.
+The Collector's api provides some standard error types to help the factory handle pipeline configurations.
+Your receiver factory should throw a `component.ErrNilNextConsumer` in case the next consumer has an issue and is passed as nil.

 The `createTracesReceiver()` function will need a guard clause to make that validation.